 Here are some other flavor ideas: lemon (or lemon-pepper), lime, orange, rosemary, parsley, sun-dried tomato, mushroom, garlic, onion, vanilla, the possibilities are pretty endless.
 Try different colors of chiles, or make one red batch (I used a bright red jalapeno for this batch) and one green batch and give both as Christmas gifts.
 Some of these you could use already dried items, like dried wild mushrooms blended with salt sounds fab to me!
 For that matter, use some dried garlic from the spice aisle and blend it with salt – homemade garlic salt!

-Like chiles, salt, homemade spices?
+Do you like chiles, salt, and homemade spices?
 Check out some of my related posts: